Policy Toward Large-Scale Purchases of GMO Shares (Takeover Defense Measures)

 (2)Measures to be taken in the event of compliance with the Large-Scale Purchase Rules by a Large-Scale Purchaser

-In principle, should a Large-Scale Purchaser comply with the Large-Scale Purchase Rules, GMO’s Board of Directors will not implement Countermeasures, even if GMO’s Board of Directors is opposed to the proposed Large-Scale Purchase.
-However, this does not eliminate the possibility that GMO’s Board of Directors may choose to carry out acts such as expressing its opposition to the proposed Large-Scale Purchase, proposing alternative plans, or persuading GMO shareholders not to approve the Large-Scale Purchase.
-GMO shareholders will determine whether to accept a Large-Scale Purchase that has been proposed by a Large-Scale Purchaser after considering factors such as the conditions of the purchase, the opinions of GMO’s Board of Directors with respect to the purchase, and alternative plans that may have been proposed by GMO’s Board of Directors.
+In principle, should a Large-Scale Purchaser comply with the Large-Scale Purchase Rules, our Board of Directors will not implement Countermeasures, even if our Board of Directors is opposed to the proposed Large-Scale Purchase.
+However, this does not eliminate the possibility that our Board of Directors may choose to carry out acts such as expressing its opposition to the proposed Large-Scale Purchase, proposing alternative plans, or persuading shareholders not to approve the Large-Scale Purchase.
+Shareholders will determine whether to accept a Large-Scale Purchase that has been proposed by a Large-Scale Purchaser after considering factors such as the conditions of the purchase, the opinions of our Board of Directors with respect to the purchase, and alternative plans that may have been proposed by our Board of Directors.

-However, even if the Large-Scale Purchase Rules are complied with, if GMO’s Board of Directors judges that the proposed Large-Scale Purchase would have the effect of being severely harmful to the common interests of GMO shareholders and GMO’s corporate value, GMO’s Board of Directors may choose to implement Countermeasures to protect the interests of GMO shareholders.
+However, even if a Large-Scale Purchaser complies with the Large-Scale Purchase Rules, if our Board of Directors judges that the proposed Large-Scale Purchase would have the effect of being severely harmful to the common interests of our shareholders and our corporate value, our Board of Directors may choose to implement Countermeasures to protect the interests of our shareholders and our corporate value.
 (Specifics of the Countermeasures that may be taken are enumerated in the aforementioned 3 (1) of this document.)
-If the proposed Large-Scale Purchase is judged to qualify under any of the patterns that are enumerated in “Situations Under Which It Will Be Judged That the Common Interests of GMO Shareholders Will Be Severely Harmed,” in principle the purchase will be deemed severely harmful to the common interests of GMO shareholders and GMO’s corporate value.
+If the proposed Large-Scale Purchase is judged to qualify under any of the patterns that are enumerated in Attachment Number Four, in principle the purchase will be deemed severely harmful to the common interests of our shareholders and our corporate value.

 Situations Under Which It Will Be Judged That the Common Interests of GMO Shareholders Will Be Severely Harmed